microsoft/SkillsExtractorCognitiveSearch/README.md

 * [ACM Classifications](https://dl.acm.org/ccs/ccs_flat.cfm)

 # Use Cases
 The original idea stemmed from a few organizational needs.
-Here a few:
+Here are a few:
-*   ### Determine the skills required for a job opening at your company and match applicant resumes based on skills.
+*   #### Determine the skills required for a job opening at your company and match applicant resumes based on skills.
-*   ### Extract skills from Learning Content that your company creates to improve search and recommendations.
+*   #### Extract skills from Learning Content that your company creates to improve search and recommendations.
-*   ### Identify the technical and professional skills of your team or organization and work to close skill gaps.
+*   #### Identify the technical and professional skills of your team or organization and work to close skill gaps.

 ## Prerequisites